Gekkio/gekkio.fi-hakyll/blog/2013-06-22-android-hacking-with-yw9300-introduction.markdown

 #### Android version

-<span style="line-height: 13px;">The manufacturer and sellers claim that it contains Android 4.2.1, but actually it is 4.0.x.
+The manufacturer and sellers claim that it contains Android 4.2.1, but actually it is 4.0.x.
 This is easily verifiable by looking at the build.prop file that I will explain in a later post.
 Even the device itself says Android 4.2.1 in the About-section, but that is wrong and seems to be just the manufacturer trying to trick people.
-Claiming they have Android 4.2.1 _and_ support for Flash should already ring the alarm bells, because Flash does _not_ work on Android 4.2+.</span>
+Claiming they have Android 4.2.1 _and_ support for Flash should already ring the alarm bells, because Flash does _not_ work on Android 4.2+.

 #### USB camera support